 \section{Introduction}

-Deep learning has emerged as the standard approach for many image analysis tasks, including segmentation in biomedical imaging.
-However, its practical application is often hindered by the limited generalization and the need for large labeled training datasets in supervised learning.
-These drawbacks are particularly challenging in biomedical imaging, where many different experimental setups and modalities exist.
-Domain adaptation has emerged as a promising remedy: It adapts a model that was trained on a labeled dataset ("source") for a specific task, for example cell segmentation, to solve the same task on a new dataset ("target") from a different domain.
-We present a novel domain adaptation method that combines self-training techniques with probabilistic segmentation and demonstrate its effectiveness for semantic segmentation in biomedical images.
+Deep learning has emerged as the leading approach for various image analysis tasks, including segmentation in biomedical imaging.
+However, its practical application is often hindered by limited generalization and the need for large labeled training datasets, typical in supervised learning.
+These drawbacks are particularly challenging in biomedical imaging, where many different experimental setups and imaging modalities exist.
+Domain adaptation offers a promising solution by adapting a model trained on a labeled dataset (”source”) for a specific task, for example cell segmentation, to perform the same task effectively on a new dataset (”target”) from a different domain.
+We present a novel domain adaptation method that integrates self-training techniques with probabilistic segmentation and demonstrate its effectiveness for semantic segmentation in biomedical images.
 Our proposed method shows significant promise in improving generalization across domains and reducing the labeling effort in practice.

 Self-training for domain adaptation builds on ideas from semi-supervised learning.
 These approaches train a model jointly on the labeled and unlabeled data.
-On the unlabeled data, predictions from a version of the model (the teacher) are used as so-called pseudo-labels for the model (the student).
-A popular self-training method is \textit{Mean Teacher} \cite{tarvainen_mean_2018}, which uses the exponential moving average (EMA) of the student weights to compute the teacher weights.
-Recently \textit{FixMatch} \cite{sohn_fixmatch_2020} has gained popularity.
+On the unlabeled data, predictions from a pretrained version of the model (the ”teacher”) are used as so-called pseudo-labels for the model (the ”student”).
+A popular self-training method is \textit{Mean Teacher} \cite{mean_teacher}, which uses the exponential moving average (EMA) of the student weights to update the teacher weights.
+Recently \textit{FixMatch} \cite{fixmatch} has gained popularity.
 Its teacher and student share weights, but weak and strong augmentations prevent collapse of the model predictions.
-Both approaches have been studied for semi-supervised classification as well as segmentation, for example in \textit{UniMatch} \cite{yang_revisiting_2022}.
-Self-training can be extended to domain adaptation, see for example \textit{AdaMatch} \cite{berthelot_adamatch_2022}.
+Both approaches have been studied for semi-supervised classification as well as segmentation, for example in \textit{UniMatch} \cite{unimatch}.
+Furthermore, self-training can be extended to domain adaptation, see for example \textit{AdaMatch} \cite{adamatch}.